ballerina-platform/module-ballerinax-mysql/ballerina/Module.md

 Moreover, the SQL package has `sql:queryConcat()` and `sql:arrayFlattenQuery()` util functions which make it easier to create a dynamic/constant complex query.

-The `sql:queryConcat()` is used to create a parameterized query by concatenating a set of parameterized queries.
+`sql:queryConcat()` is used to create a single parameterized query by concatenating a set of parameterized queries.
 The sample below shows how to concatenate queries.

 ```ballerina